Sex Estimation from the Skull and Mandible

 The practical consequence is that the osteologist should report skull-based sex as "most consistent with male/female, with moderate confidence" when the full suite of traits points consistently in one direction, and as "indeterminate sex, with morphology slightly trending toward male/female" when the traits are mixed.
 Overclaiming certainty for cranial sex estimation is a well-documented problem in published forensic casework reviews, and it is specifically flagged in the SWGANTH (now OSAC Forensic Anthropology Subcommittee) best-practice documents as a category of methodological error.

-Philip Walker's 2008 paper in the American Journal of Physical Anthropology described an ordinal scoring system for five cranial traits, validated on a large multi-population sample comprising individuals from four skeletal collections: the Terry Collection (US, Black and White Americans), the Bass Donated Collection (US), the Spitalfields Collection (UK, 18th-century English), and a Portuguese collection.
-Walker's multi-population validation sample was an explicit attempt to produce a cranial sex estimation method that was robust across more than one reference population, though its geographic range is still predominantly Western.
+Philip Walker's 2008 paper in the American Journal of Physical Anthropology described an ordinal scoring system for five cranial traits, validated on four skeletal collections: the Terry Collection (US, Black and White Americans), the Bass Donated Collection (US), the Spitalfields Collection (UK, 18th-century English), and a Portuguese collection.
+The multi-population design aimed to produce a method robust across more than one reference population, though the geographic range remains predominantly Western.

 The five traits and their scoring are as follows.